 This sector is growing dramatically; as it quadrupled its revenues in the last 15 years to 20 USD billion.
-Turkey provides high quality and diversified range of products that answer the world market demands, in addition to cost competitive and skillful labor force.
+Turkey provides high quality and diversified range of products that answer the world market demands, in addition to a cost-competitive and skillful labor force.
 The sector is very ambitious as it contains a big share of small and medium enterprises representing 60% of the industry.

-Regardless of the country efforts in excavation and discovery of new fields of natural gas and oil, Turkey failed immensely.
-Turkey couldn’t be self-sufficient and still imports $37.2 billion from the world of mineral fuels including Oil (hurriyetdailynews, 2018).
+Regardless of the country’s efforts in excavation and discovery of new fields of natural gas and oil, Turkey failed immensely.
+Turkey couldn’t be self-sufficient and still imports $37.2 billion from the world of mineral fuels including Oil (Hurriyet daily news, 2018).
 Nevertheless, Turkey is working hard to even up the score by topping the world in electricity production and exporting mineral fuels including oil to reach 2.8% of its total export.

 Agrofood and beverages

-The most reputable agriculture products are dried figs, hazelnuts, pistachios, sultanas/raisins, dried apricots, watermelons, red meat, fish, honey, milk, and dairy…etc. Concerning the beverage business, Turkey has 516.000 hectares of vineyard and suitable climate for massive wine production of various type of grapes.
-The country exports $17 billion with 1781 types of agricultural products to 190 countries (hurriyetdailynews, 2018).
+The most reputable agriculture products are dried figs, hazelnuts, pistachios, sultanas/raisins, dried apricots, watermelons, red meat, fish, honey, milk, and dairy…etc. Concerning the beverage business, Turkey has 516.000 hectares of vineyard and a suitable climate for massive wine production of various types of grapes.
+The country exports $17 billion with 1781 types of agricultural products to 190 countries (Hurriyet daily news, 2018).

 The success the country is achieving in the banking sector encouraged it to launch the Istanbul Financial Center project.
-The project serves the country dream to be an international financial hub by 2023.
-All these achievements were reflected in the trade of financial & insurance services that has significantly increased.
+The project serves the country’s dream to be an international financial hub by 2023.
+All these achievements were reflected in the trade of financial & insurance services that have significantly increased.

 Turkish Textile Sector

-Starting from small workshops in the late ‘60s, the textile and apparel are the most important industries in today’s Turkish economy.
-Practically, the textile exports account for 9.4% of the country total exports that are $175 billion in 2017.
+Starting from small workshops in the late ‘60s, textile and apparel are the most important industries in today’s Turkish economy.
+Practically, the textile exports account for 9.4% of the country’s total exports that are $175 billion in 2017.
 Thus, this number is expected to increase.

 - Development of qualified human capacities,